 FAST® Program Fidelity: The Foundation of FAST Success

-For more than 25 years, FAST has achieved consistent positive outcomes in thousands of settings around the world – across ethnicities, cultures, languages and socio-economic class.
-This consistency is the result of running each FAST Program as it was designed, according to evidence-based practices proven to change children’s lives.
+FAST has achieved consistent positive outcomes in thousands of settings around the world – across ethnicities, cultures, languages and socio-economic class.
 To assure success, the FAST Program requires thorough training, evaluation and certification of the people who run FAST at the local level (FAST Teams).
-Led by a Certified FAST Trainer and supported by detailed documentation, each FAST Team learns about the research behind FAST, as well as the mechanics of running the program to assure the greatest benefit to participating families, schools and the community.
+Led by a Certified FAST Trainer, each FAST Team learns about the research behind FAST, as well as the mechanics of running the program to assure the greatest benefit to participating families, schools and the community.

-It takes a village to raise a child, so an important building block of FAST is including a diverse group of Team Members.
-At the local level, FAST is run by trained 4- to 8-person FAST Teams comprised of parents, teachers, other school representatives, and community-based professionals at the Middle School and High School levels, youth are also provided with leadership opportunities within the team.
+At the local level, FAST is implemented by trained 4- to 8-person FAST Teams comprised of parents, teachers, other school representatives, and community-based professionals at the Middle School and High School levels, youth are also provided with leadership opportunities within the team.
 Each FAST Team is representative of the population served, that is, consistent with the gender, ethnicity and culture of the participating families.

 Each FAST Team includes: